maurges/every-rust-gui-library/notes.md

 Also both those approaches don't solve the redraw problem, it seems.
 If they do, it's a very brittle problem that you could break by accident.

+It seems I can't add event handlers to my own widgets.
+This is because I need to pass it in props, and Props need to be PartialEq, and EventHandler is not Eq.
+I also can't pass just functions, because the macro automatically converts them into EventHandler-s.

+"When working with large sets of inputs, you might be quickly tired of creating use_state for each value" they say, and then provide no solution.
+Lol.

 ## Dominator

 What a name.